ArchiyouApp/hypercurve/README.md

 ## Current Status

+Core geometry:

 - Line and circular-arc segments with explicit intersection result types, including finite same-circle arc overlap intervals.
+- Cavalier-compatible bulge vertex helpers and bulge import/export for supported line and circular-arc sweeps.
 - Axis-aligned bounding boxes for points, segments, curve strings, contours, and regions, used as conservative broad-phase filters before exact curve intersections, contour/region event collection, point classification, and self-contact checks.
+- Closed contours with winding and boundary classification.
+- Owned and borrowed regions with explicit material and hole contour bins.
+- Polyline reconstruction can collapse sampled point runs into native line and circular-arc curve strings or closed contours, using finite-difference curvature witnesses and conservative tolerances at the IO boundary.

+Offsets:

 - Primitive left offsets for line and circular-arc segments, with explicit uncertainty when an arc offset would collapse or reverse radius.
 - Raw open curve-string and closed-contour left offsets with line joins: